PriyaranjanKS/FusionDevBlogs/_posts/2024-07-22-Copilot-Adaptive-Cards.md

 <style>
 .toc-container {
+  border: 1px solid #ddd; /* Adds a border around the TOC container */
+  padding: 10px; /* Adds some padding inside the TOC container */
+  margin-bottom: 20px; /* Adds space below the TOC container */
   max-height: 300px; /* Adjust the height as needed */
-  overflow-y: auto;
-  border: 1px solid #ddd; /* Optional: adds a border around the TOC */
-  padding: 10px; /* Optional: adds some padding inside the TOC */
+  overflow-y: auto; /* Adds a vertical scrollbar if content overflows */ }

+.toc-content {
-  margin-bottom: 20px; /* Optional: adds some space below the TOC */ }
+  /* Additional styling for the TOC content if needed */ }
 </style>